kineticadb/charts/docs/Operators/k8s.md

 This is trying to install the operators and a simple db with workbench installation.

 If you are in a managed Kubernetes environment, and your nginx ingress controller which is installed along with this install creates a LoadBalancer service, you may need to make sure you associate the LoadBalancer to the domain you are using.
-If you are on a local machine which is not having a domain name, you add the following entry to your /etc/hosts file or equivalent.

 If you are on a local machine which is not having a domain name, you add the following entry to your /etc/hosts file or equivalent.
 By default, the default chart configuration is pointing to local.kinetica.